vishnu350/rs-mainspring-winder/README.md

     <img src="https://img.shields.io/github/downloads/vishnu350/rs-mainspring-winder/total?style=for-the-badge&label=Total Downloads" alt="Downloads"/>
     <img src="https://img.shields.io/github/downloads/vishnu350/rs-mainspring-winder/rs-winder-v0.95/total?style=for-the-badge&label=v0.95 Downloads" alt="Downloads"/>
 </p>

-This is the modern solution to hobbyist mainspring winding woes and it comes with **absolutely zero warranty**.
-You are advised to thouroughly go through this README, the [wiki pages](https://github.com/vishnu350/rs-mainspring-winder/wiki), [video](https://youtu.be/EZvd_MKBOUQ) resources found here, and study the [warnings section](https://github.com/vishnu350/rs-mainspring-winder#warnings-and-advice).

-Watch mainspring winding for hobbyists has always been a problem, as most of us cannot afford the $1500 Bergeon set to wind vintage unbranded mainsprings/barrels.
-Or sometimes the appropriate size just isn't available.
-This forces most casual hobbyists to resort to handwinding, which may kink or damage the mainspring.

-The RS mainspring winder was designed using FreeCAD+Python, and is easy to 3D print.
-It costs ~$10 to print a single set by most 3D print service providers.
-Alternatively, you may choose to just purchase a prebuilt kit from **eBay seller AndyShap2 [here](https://www.ebay.com/itm/125428348675) (single set)** or **[here](https://www.ebay.com/itm/125578735361) (complete set).**

 The RS mainspring winder works very well when properly constructed. **List of features:**
 - Guaranteed to work on all released sizes, since the generation process is scripted.